SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/DeleteTicketStatusEntity.md

 Deletes the NSTicketStatusEntity

 **Parameters:**
- - **ticketStatusEntityId** The identity of the TicketStatusEntity to delete.
+ - **ticketStatusEntityId** The identity of the NSTicketStatusEntity to delete.

 ```crmscript
 NSListAgent agent;